 Final Thoughts on the Best Beaches in Bali

 You won’t find anywhere quite like Bali when it comes to a beach break.
-In every single nook and cranny on the island, there’s a hidden paradise, or a surfer’s beach, or somewhere that you can go for a swim with an incredible backdrop.
-White sand, black sand, turquoise waters, white, foamy waves, it’s all in Bali!
+In every single nook and cranny on the island, there’s a hidden paradise, sheltered cove, surfer’s beach, or somewhere that you can go for a swim with an incredible backdrop.
+White sand, black sand, turquoise waters, white foamy waves, it’s all in Bali!

-Luckily, Bali’s beaches are matched by the incredible places to stay nearby and fun things to do.
+Luckily, the best beaches in Bali all have incredible places to stay nearby and fun things to do.
 So, even if you get tired of swimming, surfing, or sunbathing (we doubt that’ll happen), there’ll be something to keep you occupied.
 And since Bali is such a small island, you shouldn’t have too much trouble visiting all the beaches on this list – especially if you’re staying for two weeks or longer!

 Thanks for reading – that was fun! 😀

 Find out how YOU can help support us.

 We’re a big site with a big team and this job isn’t always easy.
 But we do it because we love it – we love providing epic and free content.
 We love the knowledge that our content keeps you adventuring.
 We don’t ask for money, but if you’d like to find out how you can help the site in more organic ways, click the button below.